openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 ``sanitize_memtag``
     This attribute indicates that the global variable should have AArch64 memory tags (MTE) instrumentation applied to it.
-This attribute causes the suppression of certain optimisations, like GlobalMerge, as well as ensuring extra directives are emitted in the assembly and extra bits of metadata are placed in the object file so that the linker can ensure the accesses are protected by MTE.
+This attribute causes the suppression of certain optimizations, like GlobalMerge, as well as ensuring extra directives are emitted in the assembly and extra bits of metadata are placed in the object file so that the linker can ensure the accesses are protected by MTE.
 This attribute is added by clang when